 If you know, you know, if you don’t, you will!

 One of the most exciting things about starting vaping is the huge range of e-liquid flavours you can choose from.
-With Christmas and the New Year approaching, your attention might turn towards 2021 being the year you start vaping and quit smoking.
-Even if this isn’t on your agenda and you’re already a vaper, it’s good to know the difference between e-liquids, nic salts and how they can affect your vaping experience.
+If you have considered vaping and quit smoking or even if this isn’t on your agenda and you’re already a vaper, it’s good to know the difference between e-liquids, nic salts and how they can affect your vaping experience.

 Before you lose yourself in the world of e-liquids in Rugby, it’s definitely a good idea to make sure you know which is the right type of e-liquid for your device and for your needs more importantly.
 If you’re still figuring out what’s what, we’ve cleared a few things up regarding e-liquids and nic salts in this article.

 Starting with the basics – What are 50:50 e-liquids?

 In e-liquids, there are two main ingredients; PG (propylene glycol) & VG (vegetable glycerine).
 They both have their own responsibilities when it comes to how e-liquids function.
 PG is the element that holds the flavour and gives you that ‘throat hit’ feeling whereas VG is the part that carries the vapour and balances out the throat hit.
 Aside from that, there are other ingredients like flavour and freebase nicotines.
 50:50 simply means the ratio of each main ingredient; 50% PG and 50% e-liquids, resulting in the most balanced e-liquid.
 The freebase nicotines come in different strengths, typically to cater what you’re looking for; for example, 3mg, 6mg, 12mg and 18mg.
 The higher the mg level, the slower it takes for the freebase nicotine e-liquids to be absorbed, however they do stay in your system slightly longer so it’s worth bearing that in mind.
 Need some inspiration?
 Check out our favourites below.